AdaCore/learn/lectures/01_Overview/book/01_Your_First_Ada_Program.rst

 Input/output to the console
 ---------------------------------------------------------------------

 With this, we're going to do some input/output on the console.
 In order to be able to interact with the console, we will need to use a library unit.
-In Ada, the standard library unit that provides access to the input/output on the console is called *Ada.Text_IO*.
+In Ada, the standard library unit that provides access to the input/output on the console is called :ada:`Ada.Text_IO`.
 In order to use it, we need to declare a dependency between my program and this library unit.
-This dependency is introduced by the standard keyword :ada:`with` at the beginning of the program, followed by the name of the library unit (in this case, *Ada.Text_IO*):
+This dependency is introduced by the standard keyword :ada:`with` at the beginning of the program, followed by the name of the library unit (in this case, :ada:`Ada.Text_IO`):

 .. code:: ada

    with Ada.Text_IO;

 Once this is done, we can use services and functionalities from this library.
-Here, we're interested in two things in particular: *Get_Line* and *Put_Line*.
-As you can see in the example, to have access to *Get_Line* (contained in *Ada.Text_IO*), we have to write *Ada.Text_IO.Get_Line*:
+Here, we're interested in two things in particular: :ada:`Get_Line` and :ada:`Put_Line`.
+As you can see in the example, to have access to :ada:`Get_Line` (contained in :ada:`Ada.Text_IO`), we have to write :ada:`Ada.Text_IO.Get_Line`:

 .. code:: ada

       A := Integer'Value (Ada.Text_IO.Get_Line);

-What this will do is call the subprogram *Get_Line*, which reads a string on the command-line up until you hit the enter key and returns the string to the program.
+What this will do is call the subprogram :ada:`Get_Line`, which reads a string on the command-line up until you hit the enter key and returns the string to the program.

-The *Put_Line* service is going to do the things the other way around, that is to say, it takes a string as parameter and it displays the string on the console:
+The :ada:`Put_Line` service is going to do the things the other way around, that is to say, it takes a string as parameter and it displays the string on the console:

 .. code:: ada

          Ada.Text_IO.Put_Line ("RESULT IS 0");

-With the following line, what we want to do is to display a caption and the value, that is to say, a literal *POSITIVE RESULT* and the result of the call to the :ada:`Image` attribute converting the value of the C variable into a string:
+With the following line, what we want to do is to display a caption and the value, that is to say, a literal ``POSITIVE RESULT`` and the result of the call to the :ada:`Image` attribute converting the value of the C variable into a string:

 .. code:: ada